-An ongoing open dialogue helps the translator incorporate feedback and ensures them to always have up-to-date information.
-This way your concerns and requests can be implemented and you can receive the best possible quality of translation.
+An ongoing open dialogue helps the translator incorporate feedback and ensures they always have up-to-date information.
+This way your concerns and requests can be implemented and you can receive the best possible quality translation.

 6. Establish a dedicated team of translators